microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-copy.md

 ## Response

-Returns details about how to [monitor the progress](/graph/long-running-actions-overview) of the copy, upon accepting the request.

-The response from the API indicates that the copy operation was accepted or rejected; for example, due to the destination filename already being in use.
+The response returns details about how to [monitor the progress](/graph/long-running-actions-overview) of the copy, upon accepting the request.
+The response indicates whether the copy operation was accepted or rejected - for example, if the destination filename is already in use.

 ## Examples